jaraen/TitanTricks/README.rst

 	module.exports = demoInfo; //make it public

 Appart of the demo folder, you may want to add some new components to the app.
-Add the components files inside the components.
+Add your custom components inside components folder.

 Code strong!